jeremy-rifkin/libassert/README.md

 Special handling is provided for `errno`, and strerror is automatically called.

+Note: Extra diagnostics are only evaluated in the failure path of an assertion.

 ![](screenshots/f.png)

 #### Stack Traces <!-- omit in toc -->